 Service Plan - A document adopted by the City Council, pursuant to Sections 43.056 and 43.065 of the Texas Local Government Code, describing the schedule for a municipality to provide full municipal services to an area annexed for full purposes.
 On the effective date of annexation, a municipality must provide: police and fire protection; emergency medical services; solid waste collection; operation and maintenance of water and wastewater facilities in the area that are not within the service area of another water or wastewater facility; and operation and maintenance of roads and streets (including lighting), parks, playgrounds, swimming pools and other publicly owned facilities, buildings or services if those services are provided by the municipality within its corporate boundaries.
-A municipality must provide full municipal services, which means all services provided within the city including water and wastewater services, within 21⁄2 years after annexation but may extend the deadline to 41⁄2 years.
+A municipality must provide full municipal services, which means all services provided within the city including water and wastewater services, within 21⁄2 years after annexation but may extend the deadline to 41⁄2 years after annexation for services that cannot reasonably be provided within 21⁄2 years.